 - ensure such ventilation is correctly placed and operates at effective flow rates

-- isolate areas of the workplace where dust is generated by other workers
+- isolate areas of the workplace where dust is generated

 - assess the level of personal exposure among workers performing high risk tasks